Aman03Kumar/Lanslide_mapping/README.md

-Codes for the paper "Landslide hazard map using GIS and machine learning model" are included in ZIP File attached here.
+Codes for the paper "Landslide hazard map using GIS and machine learning model" are included in Files attached here.